UtahMountainBiking.com is your source for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 We're at the end of Wire Mesa, looking across the valley.
 The Slickrock Swamp (Rockville Bench) trail is on the ledge in the middle of the photo.

-To find the continuing trail, look at the cliff edge to your left.
+To find the continuing trail, look at the cliff edge on the left side of the open area.
 That little passage around the tree is the trail.
 As you get closer, you can see the trail below the tree.
 Get ready for some serious bike-control issues.
 The trail here has been worked over recently (2008), so pretty much every inch is capable of being ridden.
 But it's steep, spooky, slippery, and bumpy.

 The plunge off the mesa follows an old eroded coach road.
 You'll drop 600 vertical in 0.6 miles.
 That's a 20% down-grade.
 Loose slippery stuff, rocks to drop off or bang over -- it's a lot of work going downhill.
 To your side, the slope breaks away like a cliff.
 Crashing is not a good idea.